Mambele: Description

 They vary constantly in form and their use extends across Africa, from the Upper Nile on the east through Central Africa and over to Gabon in West Africa.
 The "musri" or "mouzeri" throwing knife of the Teda people in the central Sahara is a variant.
 In parts of Central Africa these weapons assume the form of a bird's head.

-These knives reflect the culture of Africa before Western colonisation, both through their design and use.
-They can be symmetrical, bulbous, or even multi-pronged.
-Many are made of rarer and softer materials.
-These were harder to forge and were a status symbol to their owners.